-- Non-comedogenic hydrators – to moisturize your skin without clogging pores.
-[Side note: many people with oily skin think they do not need moisturizers because it will exacerbate their oily skin issues.
+Important: Many people with oily skin think they do not need moisturizers because it will exacerbate their oily skin issues.
 Wrong – oftentimes your skin is over producing sebum, or oil, because it’s dehydrated.
-Oily skin needs proper moisturization as well.]
+Oily skin needs proper moisturization as well.

-Described as a “high strength vitamin and mineral blemish formula”, The Ordinary’s Niacinomide 10% + Zinc 1% can be used as treatment for occasional breakouts and blemishes.
+Described as a “high strength vitamin and mineral blemish formula”, The Ordinary’s Niacinamide 10% + Zinc 1% can be used as treatment for occasional breakouts and blemishes.
 It will also help to reduce sebum (oil) production and has been shown to improve skin’s overall tone as well.
-It’s also important to note that this product should not be used in conjunction to Vitamin C formulas as it compromises the efficacy of certain Vitamin C treatments.
-You can use one during the day, and the other at nighttime however.

-*Personally, I have been using the Niacinomide myself for the past three weeks, and have found it helpful in treating the very occasional pimple that appear in my jaw/chin area.
+*Personally, I have been using the Niacinamide myself for the past three weeks, and have found it helpful in treating the very occasional pimple that appear in my jaw/chin area.